 If you want to learn how to install a VPN on a specific device, such as a smartphone or smart TV, have a look at our ‘VPN setup’ section.
 The installation may vary, depending on your device and operating system.
 If you want to know exactly how a VPN works, keep on reading.
 We’ll explain that and more below.

 There are many reasons why people use a VPN, some of the most common are as follows:

 - Anonymity on the internet: A VPN connection hides your real IP address and location.
 With a VPN connection, you use the IP address that belongs to the VPN server you’re connected to.
 This way your own IP address stays hidden.
 Websites and other parties won’t be able to trace your online actions back to your location and identity, based on your IP address (provided your provider has an adequate no-logging policy).
 All they will see, when you are using a VPN, is a strange IP address that has nothing to do with you.
 With a VPN you can browse the internet anonymously.

 - Protection against hackers and governments: People are becoming more and more aware of their vulnerability on the internet.
-Without a secure VPN connection, it is much more easy for others to intercept, view and steal the data that you, often unknowingly, spread when you browse the web.
+Without a secure VPN connection, it is much easier for others to intercept, view, and steal the data that you, often unknowingly, spread when you browse the web.
 Without knowing it, others could tap your devices and use your personal information.
 You can prevent this with a VPN because it encrypts all your internet traffic.